Guifeutrole/protein/README.md

 npm run build
 ```

-## Deployment

-This project is set up for automatic deployment to Vercel.
-Simply push to the main branch and it will deploy automatically.

 ## About

 Built by [Doruk Ozturk](https://www.linkedin.com/in/doruk-ozturk) - a student in Switzerland trying to hit 140g protein daily without protein powder and on a budget.